-Interest rates have been steadily rising for several years, but that just changed.
+Interest rates have been steadily rising for several years, but that recently changed.

-For anyone hoping to make saving money a top priority, here’s what to consider if interest rates begin to fall.
+For anyone hoping to make saving money a top priority, here’s what to consider if interest rates continue falling.

 1. Don’t panic

-Since December 2015, the Fed has hiked interest rates nine times.
+The Fed has hiked interest rates nine times since December 2015.
 Though the rate environment has shifted considerably in recent months — even beyond what analysts and economists expected — there’s no need to freak out.
-One interest rate decrease won’t have much of an impact on your ability to save.
+A couple of interest rate decreases won’t have much of an impact on your ability to save.

-Some banks (like Ally and Marcus by Goldman Sachs) lowered their savings account rates before the Fed officially cut rates.
+Some banks (like Ally and Marcus by Goldman Sachs) lowered their savings account rates before the Fed officially cut rates in September.
 Others have continued raising yields for savers and increasing the amount of interest customers can earn.
 All in all, if rates fall it may be possible to end up with a yield that still beats the inflation rate.

 2. Shop around